Military commissariat: In post-Soviet states

 After the dissolution of the Soviet Union, all former members organised and developed their own defence, security and military programs.
-A result of remaining Soviet military infrastructure such as military commissariats existing in post-Soviet states is the threat of Russian military intervention or reclamation.
 Since the annexation of Crimea in 2014 Russian foreign policy has focused on geopolitical competition similar to the foreign policy ideas of the Soviet Union.
 Military commissariats continue to operate in fringe and de facto states around the Russian border such as in South Ossetia and Abkhazia.
 As a result of the information collected by individual military commissariats regarding the population in each district, their practice in disputed post-Soviet territories has been scrutinised by critics of the Russian government and their policies where it is seen as an example of continued Russian intervention in post-Soviet states.

 Other uses

 In other European countries

-The word commissariat, within the Military of France and the Military of Italy (and formerly in the British Army) designates services providing supplies, as well as financial and legal support to units, roughly equivalent to the Quartermasters in the US military.
+The word commissariat, within the French Armed Forces and the Italian Armed Forces (and formerly in the British Army) designates services providing supplies, as well as financial and legal support to units, roughly equivalent to the Quartermasters in the US military.
 Officers from these services are called commissaires (in French), commissari (in Italian) and commissaries in English.
 Additionally the word 'commissariat' in France and French speaking countries and territories can be used as an equivalent to 'police station'.

 In Britain, military commissariats were used first in the Crimean War between 1853 and 1856.
 They were created as a part of the Treasury and were responsible for transporting and rationing all food, fuel and provisions from Britain to dispatched troops in Crimea as well as organising and accounting for all relevant documentation regarding supply quantities and their destinations.
 This system and its procedures were criticised by members of the British Army at the time of the Crimean War and has been criticised by military historians since for being inefficient as there were food shortages experienced by British soldiers during the Crimean War.
 The food shortages are attributed to the military commissariat structures that required documentation to be provided by military commanders and their soldiers that in most cases was not properly provided in time.
 This British system was inefficient in comparison with the equivalent French intendance militaire.
 The chain of command was also criticised at the time as it was thought that the commissariats should respond to the War Department and not to the Treasury.
 Commissariats were transferred to the authority of the War Department in December 1854.
 This process represented a militarisation of what was the initially uniquely administrative commissariat system.
 However, the guidelines and bureaucracy used by military commissariats during the Crimean War provided consistency and uniformity to the procedures during the war which Britain ultimately contributed to winning.